-The name "Everglades" has always been associated with birds.
-The warm, shallow, and vast Everglades "river" has attracted all types of birds to this region for thousands of years.
-In the 1800s, the well-known naturalist and artist, John James Audubon, wrote during a visit to south Florida, "We observed great flocks of wading birds flying overhead toward their evening roosts ....
-They appeared in such numbers to actually block out the light from the sun for some time."
+The name Everglades has always been associated with birds.
+The warm, shallow, and vast River of Grass has attracted all types of birds to this region for thousands of years.
+In the 1800s, the well-known naturalist and artist, John James Audubon, wrote during a visit to south Florida:

 Sixteen different species of wading birds live in the Everglades.
 All have long legs for wading into the water to catch their food.
-The White Ibis is the most common wading bird found here.
-Unlike many wading birds who prefer to eat fish, the ibis dines mostly on crayfish.
-This attractive white bird has a long, slender, curved beak which it uses to probe the mud in search of food.
+The white Ibis is the most common wading bird found in the park.
+Unlike wading birds that prefer to eat fish, the ibis dines mostly on crayfish.
+This attractive white bird has a long, slender, curved beak that it uses to probe the mud in search of food.
 Ancient Egyptians believed the ibis to be the reincarnation of their God, Thoth, the God of Wisdom and Learning.

 From the earliest written accounts, the Everglades have been lauded as the stage from which yearly spectacles of avian life could be viewed.
 Amidst the life-giving waters of the River of Grass, immense flocks of countless birds quenched their thirst, satisfied their hunger, rested during lengthy migrations, and raised their young.

 During the turn of the 20th century, the number of birds plummeted under pressure from both the plume trade and the alteration of the south Florida landscape.
 In fact, protecting this dwindling population was a major catalyst for the establishment of the national park.